jpaffrath/jask/README.md

 ### Modules
 Other jask files can be used as modules.
 Learn how to do it in the [Modules wiki](https://github.com/jpaffrath/jask/wiki/Modules)!

+### Internal Modules
+jask provides some internal modules for you to use.
+Learn more in the [Internal Modules wiki](https://github.com/jpaffrath/jask/wiki/Internal-Modules)!

 ### Converting variables
 Learn how to convert variables into different types in the [Convert Variables Wiki](https://github.com/jpaffrath/jask/wiki/Convert-variables)